-The program has three tiers that an applicant must attain, with the last being a standard driver's license will full privileges.
+The program has 3 stages that an applicant must complete to obtain a standard driver's license will full driving privileges.

-- You must present a birth certificate and a Social Security card.
+- You must provide a birth certificate and a Social Security card.

-- Your parents (or legal guardians) must be present, show their ID, and sign at the time you apply.
+- Your parents (or legal guardians) must be present, provide their photo ID, and sign your application when you apply.

 - You must pass a vision exam.

-- If you had not already completed your 30 hours of classroom driver education before getting your permit, you will need to do so at this point.
+- Complete your 30 hours of classroom driver education before getting your permit.

-- During this intensive preparation period, you must also log a minimum of 50 hours of real drive time, with 10 of these hours coming at night.
-The hours must be verified by your parent or guardian, and your driving log must be presented to a licensing examiner at the time you upgrade the permit to a provisional license.
+- The hours must be verified by your parent or guardian.
+Your driver's training log must be presented to a licensing examiner at the time you upgrade the permit to a provisional license.

 - You must be supervised at all times by someone in the passenger seat who holds a valid driver's license and is at least 21 years old.